cap-js/docs/java/operating-applications/observability.md

 <div id="dynatrace-metrics-ingest"/>

-2) Open Telemetry support in OneAgent needs to be enabled once in your Dynatrace environment via the Dynatrace UI.
+2) Open Telemetry support in OneAgent needs to be enabled once in your Dynatrace environment using the Dynatrace UI.
 Navigate to **Settings > Preferences > OneAgent features** and turn on the switch for **OpenTelemetry (Java)** as well as for **OpenTelemetry Java Instrumentation agent support**.
 3) In addition enable W3C Trace Context for proper context propagation between remote services.
 Navigate to **Settings > Server-side service monitoring > Deep monitoring > Distributed tracing** and turn on **Send W3C Trace Context HTTP headers**.
-4) Define an additional environment variable to tell the [agent extension](#agent-extension) to export metric to Dynatrace via OpenTelemetry.
+4) Define an additional environment variable to tell the [agent extension](#agent-extension) to export metrics to Dynatrace via OpenTelemetry.

    ::: code-group
     ```yaml [mta.yaml]